Darryl-Chamberlain-Jr/Chamberlain_Tenure_Packet/3_Scholarly_Activity/3_3_Research_Agenda/research_agenda.md

 <ins>Brief Description by Year:</ins>

 **AY 21-22:** I was recruited to join this NSF grant **[1]** shortly after starting at ERAU-W to provide data management and analysis expertise.
 In particular, I was tasked with partially automating the manual data collection process.
-As part of the project, student discussion posts were copied, pasted into a Word document, manually separated by sentence, and manually deidentified.
+Before my inclusion in the project, student discussion posts were copied, pasted into a Word document, manually separated by sentence, and manually deidentified.
 I wrote several Python scripts to:
 1. Scrape PDF files for student and instructor posts.
 2. Split all post by sentence and tag the speaker.
 3. Deidentify all student and instructor names.
 4. Tag all sentences by term, year, course, and section.
 I shared these scripts and tips on managing large collections of data locally at a Lunch & Learn series **[3]**.

-As I led the data management, it made sense for me to have led the group of 6 student researchers we had qualitatively coding these sentences.
+As I led the data management, I also led the group of 6 student researchers we had qualitatively coding these sentences.
 I also developed Excel sheets to analyze data in a flexible and generic way.
 We presented preliminary results at a national education conference **[2]** and turned the presentation into an accepted journal publication **[4]**.

 **AY 22-23**: After numerous attempts to improve the accuracy of PDF scrapes, I refined our data collection and management process by obtaining the discussion post data via Canvas API.
 Moreover, I wrote Python scripts to perform analysis on the ever-increasing data we collected.
 At submission of this packet, we have about 900,000 sentences from student discussions from 17 terms of MATH 111 and PHYS 102 (note: Excel regularly crashes when working with 100,000+ rows and thus data necessarily needed to be restructured for large-scale analysis).
 I continued to oversee the 6 student researchers as they qualtitatively analyzed approximately 200,000 sentences from discussions.

 **AY 23-24**: Student coders have finished enough data analysis that we can prepare manuscripts.
 I am leading efforts on a presentation and paper **[5]** on the use of technology for data management as well as automating the coding process using our extensive database of sentences coded to train a machine learning model.
+These efforts will lead to at least two more publications (one on results of the analysis and another on the machine learning model) by the end of the academic year.

 <ins>Scholarly Products:</ins>